 Searches for “New Twitter” bring up plenty of complaints, like the new layout is headache-inducing and that edge-to-edge screenshots of tweets can confusingly look like an actual tweet.

-Clearly, Twitter might have some more tweaking to do before this test becomes something official, the report noted.
+The report noted that Twitter might have some more tweaking to do before this test becomes official.